 In your things to do in Peru, you can add be a spectator of some local feast.
 They’re celebrated with unbridled enthusiasm.
 Certainly, they’ll be part of your memorable experiences you’ll live in Peru.
 The best local feasts are:

 |February||Carnival in most cities, and Celebration of the Candelaria Virgin in Puno (one of the biggest religious parades in the world).|

 |May||Qoyllur Riti Festival in Cusco (religious devotion to adore God and thank “Apus” or mountain spirits).|

 |June||Inti Raymi in Cusco (traditional Inca celebration), San Juan (all over the rainforest region).|

 It’s better you consult with a doctor who specializes in travel medicine.
 The doctor is the only one to diagnose what vaccines you may need.
-In general, if you are planning a trip to Peru to the jungle region, you’ll be required some vaccinations.
+In general, if you are planning a trip to Peru and you want to visit the jungle region, you’ll be required some vaccinations.
 Consider getting the yellow fever vaccine, hepatitis A and B, typhoid, tetanus, and diphtheria (if you haven’t already had them).
-You probably only need booster shots.

 Peru public water comes totally clean but isn’t good to drink.
-Please, avoid slipping the tap water to drink it.
-The best recommendation is to drink bottled or boiled water cold.
+Please, avoid drink it!.
+The best recommendation is to drink bottled or boiled water.
 Most hotels leave bottles of water in the bathroom for brushing teeth, if you need more bottles, don’t be afraid to ask for additional ones.
 They’ll be always happy to oblige you.

 Take precautions as well, ensuring that ice in your drink was made with purified water and washing the fruits you’d like to eat.